When many people think of Peru, the first thing that comes to mind is Machu Picchu. It’s without a doubt the most famous tourist destination in Peru.

 For many travelers, Machu Picchu is what draws them to Peru.
-But as these next thirty dishes will show you, Peruvian food is what makes them come back for more.
+But as these next thirty dishes will show you, traditional Peruvian food is what makes them come back for more.

 Save This on Pinterest!No time to read this Peruvian food guide now?
 Click on the save button and pin it for later!

-WHAT IS PERUVIAN FOOD?
+WHAT IS TRADITIONAL PERUVIAN FOOD?

-If you were to describe Peruvian food with just one word, it would be multicultural.
+If you were to describe Peruvian cuisine with just one word, it would be multicultural.
 It’s a mix of indigenous, Spanish, Moorish, Chinese, Japanese, and African influences that have come together to create one of the world’s most interesting food cultures.